dangtrinhnt/keycloak_flask/README.md

 kubectl apply -f <(istioctl kube-inject -f k8s_app_deploy.yaml)
 ```

-2. Because our application will exposed on port 5000 of the Istio gateway
+2. Because our application will be exposed on port 5000 of the Istio gateway
    which is not opened by default, we need to open it following this
    tutorial https://www.dangtrinh.com/2019/09/how-to-open-custom-port-on-istio.html